The Best Canned Refried Beans Hack.

 - Add beans, and mix thoroughly with the onion and garlic.
-Stir until smooth, then add the cayenne and cumin.
+Stir until smooth, then add the cumin and cayenne.
 Stir to mix.

 - Stir in the sour cream and hot sauce (optional) until fully combined.

-- Top with any combination of tomatoes, green onion, jalapeños, cheese, etc.
+- Top with green onions, or any combination of tomatoes, white onions, jalapeños, cheese, etc.

 - Serve hot!